 When to motorcycle travel in Vietnam

 When you go greatly depends on the region because Vietnam spans several latitudes.
-Here’s a handy regional weather guide to plan your biking adventures in the North of Vietnam.
+Here’s a handy regional weather guide to plan your North Vietnam motorcycle tour.

-Warmer clothing, good boots, good waterproof, particularly gloves.
+- Warmer clothing, good boots, good waterproofs, particularly gloves.

 Accommodation and cost